turbot/steampipe-docs/docs/learn.md

 Let's download the AWS compliance mod and run some benchmarks.
 The AWS compliance mod contains benchmarks and controls to evaluate your AWS account against various compliance frameworks, such as the [CIS Amazon Web Services Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services/).

-Lets download the AWS compliance mod and run some benchmarks.
-The AWS compliance mod contains benchmarks and controls to evaluate your AWS account against various compliance frameworks, such as the [CIS Amazon Web Services Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services/).

 Lets clone the repo:

 ```bash